Hemit99123/dailysat/README.md

 ## 👷 Developers:
 - Hemit Patel (COO and Principal Maintainer of DailySAT)
-- Laksyha Jain (Chief Technology Officer)
+- Laksyha Jain (Former Chief Technology Officer)
 - Aarush Kute (Founder AND Chief Executive)

 ## 🔐 How our authentication works ##